epics-docs/epics-docs/build-system/specifications.md

 gnumake all

-:   This is the same as "gnumake install".
+:   This is the same as `gnumake install`.

 gnumake buildInstall

-:   This is the same as "gnumake install".
+:   This is the same as `gnumake install`.

 gnumake<arch>